elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

     - detect fast and abort transmissions to reduce channel wastage
     - easy for wired, hard for wireless

+TODO: sample questions related to microseconds to wait

 ### Taking Turns

 - polling